DerWaldi/youtube-video-face-swap/README.md

 ```
 python3 2_train.py --src="angela merkel" --dst="taylor swift" --epochs=100000
 ```

+### Pre-trained Model

+You can download a pre trained model for Angela Swift [here](https://anonfile.com/Ec8a61ddbf/Angela_Swift.zip)<br/>
+Just place the "models" folder next to the code directory.

 ### Step 3: Apply Face Swap on YouTube Video
 Perform facesqp on a youtube video.<br/>
 The "--start" and "--stop" parameters define in seconds where to clip the video.<br/>